WATCH: Kanpur woman constable thrashes eve-teaser with shoe, video viral

 With an increase of 850 per cent, can our leaders speak about crimes against women

-The recent cases of rape and murder in Unnao, rape victim attacked with acid in Muzaffarnagar has raised question mark at Yogi Aditynath-led-BJP government in the state.
+The recent case of rape and murder in Unnao or rape victim attacked with acid in Muzaffarnagar has raised question mark at Yogi Aditynath-led-BJP government in the state.
 People demanded UP police to act like Hyderabad police and demanded justice to be served to the Unnao rape victim's family.

-Measures to curb crime against women has also been adopted by other cities like Nagpur, Bengaluru, Kolkata and Hyderaad.
-In Kolkata, several women squads of Kolkata police have nabbed road side romeos and eve-teasers this week from around the city.
+Measures to curb crime against women has also been adopted by other cities like Nagpur, Bengaluru, Kolkata and Hyderabad.
+In Kolkata, several women squads of Kolkata police have nabbed roadside romeos and eve-teasers this week from around the city.